Also known as a contract’s value, notional value is calculated by multiplying the size of the contract by the current price

 Describes a stock whose buyer does not receive the most recently declared dividend.
 Dividends are payable only to shareholders recorded on the books of the company as of a specific date of record (the "record date").
 If you buy the stock any time after the record date for a particular dividend, you won't receive that dividend.

-A measure of what an option’s delta is expected to change per $1 move in the underlying.
+A measure of how much of the delta of an option is expected to change per $1 move in the underlying.

 A statistical term that says the variability of a variable is unequal across the range of values of a second variable that predicts it.
 A scatterplot of these variables will often create a cone-like shape, as the scatter (or variability) of the dependent variable (DV) widens or narrows as the value of the independent variable (IV) increases.
 The inverse of heteroscedasticity is homoscedasticity, which indicates that a DV's variability is equal across values of an IV.

-Also called actual or realized volatility, HV is computed as the annualized standard deviation of prices of a security over a specific period of past trading days, such as twenty, thirty, or ninety days.
-Standard deviation is a mathematical measure used to quantify the amount of variation (dispersion), of a set of data values.
+Also called actual or realized volatility, historical volatility is computed as the annualized standard deviation of prices of a security over a specific period of past trading days, such as 20, 30, or 90 days.
+Standard deviation is a mathematical measure used to quantify the amount of variation (dispersion) of a set of data values.
 Historical volatility is based on actual results, whereas implied volatility is an estimate of future price movement.

 The actual value of a company or an asset based on an underlying perception of its true value including all aspects of the business.
 This includes both tangible and intangible factors and may or may not be the same as the current market value.
 Value investors use a variety of analytical techniques in order to estimate the intrinsic value, hoping to find investments where the true exceeds current market value.

-A LEVERAGED ETF uses financial derivatives and debt to amplify the returns of an underlying index, such as the S&P 500.
-For example, a leveraged ETF with a 2-to-1 ratio matches each dollar of investor capital with an additional dollar of debt; if the underlying index returns 1% in one day, the ETF in theory returns 2%.Synonyms: Etf, Leveraged Etf
+A leveraged ETF uses financial derivatives and debt in an attempt to amplify the returns of an underlying index, such as the S&P 500.
+For example, a leveraged ETF with a 2:1 ratio matches each dollar of investor capital with an additional dollar of debt.
+If the underlying index returns 1% in one day, the ETF in theory returns 2%; however, they may experience greater losses than expected.

 In trading, this is the ability to quickly open or close a position at or close to the posted quote.
 In a liquid market, it is easier to execute a trade quickly and at a desirable price because there are numerous buyers and sellers.
 In a liquid market, changes in supply and demand have a relatively small impact on price in the very short term like a trading day.

-A defined-risk, directional spread strategy, composed of a long and a short option of the same type (i.e. calls or puts) and same expiration date with different strikes.
-Long verticals are purchased for a debit, while short verticals are sold for a credit at the onset of the trade.
-Long call and short put verticals are bullish, whereas long put and short call verticals are bearish.
-In addition to transaction costs, the risk of a long vertical is typically limited to the debit of the trade, while the risk in the short vertical is typically limited to the difference between the short and long strikes, less the credit.Synonyms: Vertical Spreads, Vertical Spread, Verticals
+A defined-risk, bullish spread strategy, composed of a long and a short option of the same type (i.e. calls).
+Long verticals are purchased for a debit at the onset of the trade.
+The risk of a long vertical is typically limited to the debit of the trade.

 A defined-risk, directional spread strategy, composed of a long option and a short call option expiring in the same month.
 Long verticals are bullish and purchased for a debit.
 The risk of a long vertical is typically limited to the debit of the trade.